onur-zengin/python-cisco-iosxr/README.md

 - Test removal of an interface during runtime (pni & cdn)
 - Test removal of a node during runtime
 - Test int util. of an 100G interface
-- Test the main() function and operation under simulation_mode
 - Check mem util. after continuous run